apify/apify-docs/sources/platform/actors/running/store.md

 **Can I cancel my Actor rental?**

-During your trial or any time after that, **you can always turn off auto-renewal** so that you are not charged when your current Actor rental expires.
-If you choose to do so, you can always turn it back on later.
+**You can cancel the Actor rental** during your trial or any time after that so that don't get charged when your current Actor rental expires.
+You can always turn it back on later if you want.

 **Where can I see how much I have paid for Actor rental?**